algosup/2023-2024-project-5-flutter-team-2/README.md

 ## Technologies Used

 - **Visual Studios Code** is a code editor software used for developing the project's code.
-- **Flutter** is a source framework used to create multi-platformed applications with the Dart programming language.
+- **Flutter** (version 3.22.2) is a source framework used to create multi-platformed applications with the Dart programming language.
+- **Android Studio*** is an IDE to develop Android applications which provides extensions to test Flutter applications through several smartphone simulators like Pixel 4 API 30.

 ## Documentation